awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platforms-linux-extend.md

 make: ./build.sh
 ```

 If you want to provide custom build steps, we recommend that you use `predeploy` platform hooks for anything but the simplest commands, instead of a `Buildfile`\.
 Platform hooks allow richer scripts and better error handling\.
-Platform hooks are described in the previous section\.
+Platform hooks are described in the next section\.

 ### Procfile<a name="platforms-linux-extend.proc"></a>